codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 In the best of scenarios try to aim for the following:

-* **Have the conference organisers cover your travel and > accommodation** - after all, they know best.
+* **Have the conference organisers cover your travel and accommodation** - after all, they know best.
-* **Repay your company by representing them and by delivering a report > after the event** - how was your talk received?
-What did the > competition do?
+* **Repay your company by representing them and by delivering a report after the event** - how was your talk received?
+What did the competition do?
 What contacts do you have to follow up on?
-Did you > meet a prospective hire?
+Did you meet a prospective hire?
-* **Split the difference** - your company can cover the extra days in > the hotel and expenses on your travel.
-That makes it cheaper for > the conference organisers.
+* **Split the difference** - your company can cover the extra days in the hotel and expenses on your travel.
+That makes it cheaper for the conference organisers.
-* **Have a clear separation between your presence at the event and any > form of sponsorship** - you should not become something to barter > with.
-You should pick the events you go to and not have to go as a > speaking slot was part of the package.
-This is insulting to anyone > involved and will neither help you nor your company.
+* **Have a clear separation between your presence at the event and any form of sponsorship** - you should not become something to barter with.
+You should pick the events you go to and not have to go as a speaking slot was part of the package.
+This is insulting to anyone involved and will neither help you nor your company.

 This will be something you have to define rigidly and fight for.
-Being a speaker that paid for getting into the conference is reputation suicide.
+Being a speaker that paid for getting into the conference is a reputation killer.
 Do not try to get into that position.
 Your reputation is that of being an independent technical person - not a marketeer.